mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/ClientAPITypeScript.md

 ### updateMany

-`updateMany` is used to update all records with matching identifiers or primary keys.
+`updateMany` is used to update all REST Documents with matching identifiers or primary keys.

 #### Options (updateMany)